Mechanics and Crafts of the People of Annam: Description

-The original manuscript contained two volumes, the first volume being a compilation of more than 4200 drawings in a 700 page album.
+The original manuscript contained two volumes, the first volume being a compilation of more than 4,200 drawings in a 700 page album.
 The second volume was around 160 pages.
 The second contains a volume titled, "Introduction générale à l’étude des techniques annamites.
 Essai sur la vie matérielle, les arts et industries du peuple d’Annam" (General introduction to the study of Annamite techniques.
 Essay on the material life, arts and industries of the Annamese people), which was a short introduction that talked about the techniques and culture of the Annamese (Vietnamese).
 The original manuscript included writing in Literary Chinese, Vietnamese (written in chữ Nôm), and French.
 Depictions were typically described in Vietnamese, written in chữ Nôm.
 While page numbers were written in Literary Chinese and Arabic numerals.

-The contents of the manuscript shows and illustrates the culture and living conditions of the Vietnamese people in Tonkin.
+The content of the manuscript shows and illustrates the culture and living conditions of the Vietnamese people in Tonkin.
 The illustrations range from production and manufacturing of domestic goods to cultural traditions and beliefs.
 These traditions also include folk games and contemporary celebrations.

 Examples of subjects that were illustrated: